jlpintolousinha/Nanodegree-Robotics/Project 2/Pick_&_Place_writeup.md

 5 | -pi/2 | 0      | 0    | 0
 6 | 0     | 0      | 0.303| 0

 To properly read the table, each row should be accounted as the relationship between the lower and higher index joint (i.e., row 0 translates the relationship between the base frame and the first joint).
-On the other hand, the disposition of the frames at joints 4, 5 and 6 allowed to define a single point as a `Wrist Center` that would ease the relationship between the base link and the gripper position.
-As a matter of fact, the reference frames of the `Wrist Center` can be translated to the that of the gripper by includding a link offset of 0.303 meters (see row 6 of the table).
+On the other hand, the disposition of the frames at joints 4, 5 and 6 allowed to define a single point as a `Wrist-Center` that would ease the relationship between the base link and the gripper position.
+As a matter of fact, the reference frames of the `Wrist-Center` can be translated to the that of the gripper by includding a link offset of 0.303 meters (see row 6 of the table).

 Keeping these parameters, a generalized homogeneous transform `T` between base link and gripper could be constructed by concatenating translations and rotations from the origin all the way through to the gripper, hence establishing the Forward Kinematics analysis of the robot.
 That been said, knowing the general form of a homogeneous transformation as